“I pretty much try to stay in a constant state of confusion just because of the expression it leaves on my face.”

 What about Tapioca?
 This is the most common question we are asked as AIP bloggers, when it comes to potential gluten cross-reactive foods.
 Although tapioca is listed on the Cyrex Array lab test, it wasn’t shown to be cross-reactive in the peer-reviewed study.
 For that reason, Sarah Ballantyne allows it on the AIP and you will see it in many recipes shared at the weekly AIP Recipe Roundtable.

-A version of this post originally appeared as a guest post for Autoimmune-Paleo.
+A version of this post originally appeared as a guest post for Autoimmune Wellness.

 Credit: image at top of page from Wikimedia Commons.